-8.43 As can be seen from Table 8.17, the number of dwellings granted self-build relief up to the end of October 2021 is less than the need for the relevant base period.
+8.44 As can be seen from Table 8.19, the number of dwellings granted self-build relief up to the end of October 2021 was consistently less than the need for the relevant base period.
 This is unsurprising given that a policy to secure self-build housing on larger developments was only adopted in November 2019, and that the mostly flatted development in Reading does not lend itself to self-build.
-The situation is likely to look different next year, when supply will be compared to the demand on the register after the introduction of the local connection test.
+However, the changes to the register in 2019 have changed this picture, with the supply of selfbuild dwellings now above the demand for the relevant base period.

-- 8.44 In terms of the strategic purpose of policies, monitoring this year indicates the following conclusions. - Ensure a good supply of housing of 689 dwellings per annum 2013-2036
+8.45 In terms of the strategic purpose of policies, monitoring this year indicates the following conclusions.

+• Ensure a good supply of housing of 689 dwellings per annum 2013-2036

-There has been a net gain of 408 homes during 2020-21, which is the lowest level since 2014 and some way below both the policy requirement and identified need.
-This is not expected to be a long-term trend and is most likely to be due to some large flatted blocks not yet delivering completed homes as well as the impact of Covid-19.
+There has been a net gain of 850 homes during 2021-22, which is a strong level of supply, above both the policy requirement and identified need, and a significant improvement on 2020-21.
 The amount of homes under construction is the highest known total recorded in Reading by some margin, which will guarantee high levels of delivery in the coming years.